Salary/Degree Guides

 An associate degree is an undergraduate-level degree that typically takes two years to complete and is offered at community colleges or career institutions.
 It is usually the first step towards earning a bachelor’s degree and provides foundational knowledge in Psychology before pursuing more advanced studies.

 While an associate degree does not provide many career opportunities compared to a bachelor’s degree, it provides an essential overview of basic principles and methodologies of Psychology, and the credits earned can be transferred to a four-year program.
-Working as a psychiatric technician or rehabilitation worker is one of the few possibilities with an associate degree in Psychology.

 A Psychology associate degree includes the following courses: